CGCooke/CGCooke.github.io/about.md

 I'm passionate about Electrical Engineering, Finance & Computer Science.

 ### More Information
-I try to assume nothing, so thta what I write acessible to an audiance that is reasonably intelligent, but may not have a formal background or education in Engineering/Finance/Programming.
+I aim to make complex topics or ideas acessible to an audiance that is interest but have a formal background in the area.
+I belive that being able to clearly explain a topic is a key step in understanding it.

  ### Contact me

 [Cameron.G.Cooke@gmail.com](mailtoCameron.G.Cooke@gmail.com)